aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageorprintoptions/_index.md

 **Remarks**

-<para>The width and height of the output image in pixels will be only based on the set desired width and height.</para> <para>The [HorizontalResolution](../horizontalresolution/) and [HorizontalResolution](../horizontalresolution/) will not effect the width and height of the output image in this case.</para>
+ara>The width and height of the output image in pixels will be only based on the set desired width and height.</para> <para>The [HorizontalResolution](../horizontalresolution/) and [VerticalResolution](../verticalresolution/) will not effect the width and height of the output image in this case.</para

 ### isNull() {#isNull--}